 In 2018 Rosemary worked with English PEN as co-ordinator and writer for the Brave New Voices programme of creative writing and performance for young refugees and asylum-seekers across London.

-The group is performing as part of this year's BBC Proms, in the Ten Pieces Prom on Sunday July 29th, delivering an original poem written with and directed by Rosemary, and Alice Guthrie, translator, performed with the BBC Symphony Orchestra.
+Brave New Voices performed as part of this year's BBC Proms, in the Ten Pieces Prom in July, delivering an original poem written with and directed by Rosemary, with Alice Guthrie as translator, performed with the BBC Symphony Orchestra.

 For further on this exciting event, see this BBC News coverage.